 There are two simple examples:

-The Wolfram CDF module below illustrates these two processes.
+The Wolfram CDF module below (download CDF here)1 illustrates these two processes.
 The number of trees in a unit area follows a negative binomial with parameters r and p; you can manipulate these parameters with the slider bars.
-Hitting the “generate” button produces spatial patterns for trees according to the two processes.
-To use the module, you will need the free CDF Player plug-in.
+Hitting the

 There are two things to notice.
 The plot for the compound process has an extra dimension: the height of the points indicates the number of trees that are located at that point.
 This is a problem, because it’s not very realistic to have multiple trees in the EXACT SAME LOCATION.